jadu/gitbook-theme/README.md

 ## How to use

-Add the stylesheet for the relevant Continuum product to your `book.json` file.
+Add the stylesheet for the relevant Continuum product to your `book.json` file and run `gitbook build`.

 ### CMS